US FLAGBAR

 "Over the River & Through the Years", Book Two by Katharine Blaisdell-1980

 Admiral James T. Brewer, retired from the US Navy, has told us about his experiences at the time of the Pearl Harbor attack.
-He was a lieutenant at the time, serving as air defense officer of the heavy cruiser SALT LAKE CITY, which on that morning was on its way to Pearl harbor.
+He was a lieutenant at the time, serving as air defense officer of the heavy cruiser SALT LAKE CITY, which on that morning was on its way to Pearl Harbor.
 Returning from Wake island, screening the aircraft carrier ENTERPRISE, along with other cruisers and destroyers, they were just south of Pearl Harbor when the Japanese raid hit the island from the North.

 They sounded General Quarters and sent up four scouting planes to search for the Japanese.
 Fortunately, no contact was made, as the enemy force was numerically superior, consisting of over half of the Japanese navy, although this was not known at the time.

 Adm.
 Brewer says they went into Pearl Harbor that night.
-What a ness!
+What a mess!
 Everybody was in a state of shock.
 Some ships had been sunk, others were upside down, and 3600 men were dead.
 One battleship had gotten underway trying to escape the Japanese planes, but in a sinking condition had been deliberately run aground right into a sugar cane field.
 There was oil all over the water of the harbor.
 Hickham Field was all shot up, as were the dry-docks and military barracks.

 However, there had been no strikes on civilian targets or on our hospital ship at anchor in the harbor.
 That night there was a complete blackout everywhere in Pearl Harbor, in nearby Honolulu, and throughout the Islands.